 Supply and demand

 High demand affects the cost of raw materials.
-When everyone began refurbishing their homes, it put pressure on manufacturers because the demand was higher than what was available.
+When everyone began refurbishing their homes, it put pressure on timber and materials because the demand is higher than what was available.

-On top of that, the millions of layoffs and furloughs from lockdowns globally has caused delays because companies are short on staff.
-Manufacturers are also spending more to create safe environments for those who are still working.
-If anyone on their staff got sick, it often results in unexpected shutdowns for cleaning.
+On top of that, the millions of layoffs and furloughs from lockdowns globally has caused delays because companies are short on staff and in some cases the pandemic has forced the closure of mills and suppliers.

 These obstacles have created a ripple effect throughout the entire industry and ultimately increased costs.